joshua-d-miller/margarita/README.md

     [Install]
     WantedBy=multi-user.target

+This can be created in */etc/systemd/system* as **margarita.service**.
+Once created you can then start it by running *systemctl start magarita*.

 **Note:** Margarita must have permission to the reposado repository in order to effect any changes.
 This may mean you need to run margarita as a different user:

     sudo -u _www python margarita.py